GeveoAu/blog/_posts/2018-10-15-Overcome-Top-Testing-Challenges-in-Agile-Environment.md

 * Lessons from Pilots have always helped to Fine Tune the Strategy and Bring in More Areas under Automation.

-4. **Changing Requirements and Last Minute Changes in Requirements**
+**4.Changing Requirements and Last Minute Changes in Requirements**

 Changing requirements or dropping stories mid-sprint is not uncommon in agile projects.
 This can be a nightmare for the whole team as it means that the work already carried out might be scrapped completely or changes should be made to what’s already half done.